 Joe User,firstname.lastname@example.org,user,Operations Engineer,1,5555555555,Engineering;Operations Bob Dobbs,email@example.com,admin,Director of Engineering,86,15555555554,Engineering;Operations;Leadership

-Download the attached template CSV file, populate it with your users' data, and send the file to our support team.
+Create a CSV file according to the above example, populate it with your users' data, and send the file to our support team.

 As with running the the Ruby script yourself, you can only include one phone number in addition to email.